LoginRadius/engineering-portal/content/blog/how-to-fetch-a-remote-branch-using-git/index.md

 git branch -vv
 ```

 If you want to learn more about GIT here is a quick guide on, [How to use Git Cherry Pick](/git-cherry-pick/).
-If you like what you read leave a comment or any question and will communicate further.
+If you like what you learnt, leave a comment in the comments below.